marcellinamichie291/docs/docs/connectors/xpate/index.md

 Enter credentials:

+* Login
+* Password
+* Control key
-* Brand ID
+* Endpoint ID

-* API Key as Secret Key
-* Server Token
+Select Test or Live mode according to the type of account to connect with xpate.

 Choose Currency and Features.
-You can set these parameters according to available currencies and features for your xpate account, but it is necessary to check details of the connection with your {{custom.company_name}} account manager.
+You can set these parameters according to available currencies and features for your xpate account, but it's necessary to check details of the connection with your {{custom.company_name}} account manager.

 !!! success
     You have connected **xpate** H2H merchant account!